hyperledger-labs/minifabric/README.md

 # minifabric
-Stand up fabric network on a single machine
+This project helps Fabric users to deploy a simple fabric network on a single machine

+# Prerequsites
+This tool requires docker CE 18.03 or newer.

 # Get the script and make it executable
 `